zkLinkProtocol/zklink-docs/docs/Technology/About-Security.md

 ## How does zkLink guarantee the authencity of cross-chain data?
 There is no need for zkLink to verify every details from the massive amounts of data.
 The recursive ZK-SNARKs endow the data and the final_root with an unidirectional causality like a hash function.
 Once the final_root is settled, there would be no person or organization capable of faking the source data of this final_root.

-What an exciting feature - it signifies that we have turned a complicated and uncertain problem into a extremely simple task - comparing whether the two or more final_roots are uniform or not.
+What an exciting feature - it signifies that we have turned a complicated and uncertain problem into an extremely simple task - comparing whether the two or more final_roots are uniform or not.

 We utilize an oracle for data transmission, letting the smart contract to testify the consistency of final_roots.
 There are a number of oracles to choose from thanks to the development of DeFi-verse.